Team credentials

 We are forward-thinking

-We are committed to genuinely supporting and empowering communities
+We are fully committed to supporting and empowering communities

 We are creative